Author Guidelines for Manuscript Preparation

 Title Page

-On one page, provide the following in order: 1) Title: Provide a running title for the article.
+On one page, provide the following in order: 1) Title: Provide a title for the article.
 A subtitle may also be appropriate.
 2) Authors: Provide full names, credentials, position information, and institutional affiliations of all authors in the order to be printed in the publication.
 3) Corresponding Author: Indicate the corresponding author, along with address, phone, fax, and e-mail; and 4) Word count.

 Abstract